Christy Toye: Inter-county

 Toye's mother's name is Rosemary.

 Toye and Colm McFadden were in the same class at primary school; they played in (and won) the Ted Webb under-16 tournament, the same year they were part of the county minor team.

 He started the first game of Brian McEniff's last spell as Donegal manager, a league defeat to Galway in Tuam in February 2003.

 Toye burst onto the national scene with goals in the Championship against Meath in 2002 and Armagh in 2003, both at Croke Park.
 The goal against Armagh, in the 2003 All-Ireland Senior Football Championship semi-final, was the first goal conceded by the then reigning All-Ireland SFC champions in eight championship games going back to the previous year's semi-final, and gave Donegal a half-time lead; Toye accompanied it with a point but Donegal lost the game.
-He played for Donegal against Armagh in the 2004 Ulster Senior Football Championship Final at Croke Park, but went off injured and was replaced by Rory Kavanagh.
-He captained Donegal in the 2006 Ulster Senior Football Championship Final against the same opponents at the same venue.
-He was a member of the Donegal team that won the National Football League in 2007, playing from the start to the end in the final against Mayo.
+He played for Donegal against Armagh in the 2004 Ulster SFC final at Croke Park, but went off injured and was replaced by Rory Kavanagh.
+He captained Donegal in the 2006 Ulster SFC final, against the same opponent, at the same venue.
+He was a member of the Donegal team that won the National Football League title in 2007, playing from the start to the end in the final against Mayo.